modelon-community/impact-client-python/docs/source/setup.rst

 If the key is lost or compromised, you can generate a new one by clicking the refresh button.
-This will delete the old key, so any application that uses it must have their keys updated in order to work.
+This will delete the old key, so any application that uses it must have their keys updated to work.

 There are several ways to use the API key, depending on how it is stored.
-It can either be set as an argument when the client is initialized, set as an environment variable, saved in a key file or entered interactivly.
+It can either be set as an argument when the client is initialized, set as an environment variable, saved in a key file or entered interactively.

 Initializer argument